vega-studio/deltav/docs/intro.md

 Me even writing this small text header runs the risk of you leaving.
 That's what this code snippet is for: The code crunching death machine that is you!
 If you are mortal like the rest of us, go to the Quick Guide :)

-To see this example with comments and a more complex useage: [Quick Start](./quick-start)
+To see this example with comments and a more complex usage: [Quick Start](./quick-start)

 `I RECOMMEND USING THIS PROJECT WITH TYPESCRIPT!`